11 Strategies You Are Using on Difficult People Without Even Knowing It

 How do I stay calm when dealing with difficult people?

 Slow breathing, speaking quietly, pausing before answering, and concentrating on the facts rather than your feelings are all ways to maintain composure.
 Distancing oneself emotionally is also beneficial.
-These easy steps control your nervous system and stop its actions from affecting your emotions or responses.
+These simple steps help regulate your nervous system and prevent its activity from affecting your emotions or responses.

 What makes someone difficult to deal with?